Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports journalists.

 Although one team will be listed first as the ‘home’ team, this fixture does not change venue regardless of the home state of the teams involved.

 It has been played every year at the Melbourne Cricket Ground since 1902 except for a few years in the 1940s and once during renovation in 1991.
-It is always played on a Saturday afternoon time-slot.

-It was earlier this year confirmed that the grand final will be played at the MCG every year until at least 2057.
+From 2021 it’s expected that the grand final will be played at the MCG every year until at least 2057.